ShopLab-Team/jira-github-webhook/README.md

 ## Prerequisites
 - A GitHub account and access to a repository
 - A JIRA account and access to a project
-- A DigitalOcean account
+- A DigitalOcean account (or other serverless functions hoster)
-- doctl (DigitalOcean command line tool) installed and configured on your local machine
+- doctl (DigitalOcean command line tool) installed and configured on your local machine (if using DO - otherwise make sure to take a look at the build.sh script and adjust the commands accordingly)
 - Node.js and npm (Node Package Manager) installed on your local machine

+## Note
+This setup is was made specifically for Digitalocean so if you want to use another serverless functions hoster you will need to adjust the build.sh script accordingly and may do some changes to the code.

 ## Installation
 1. Clone the repository to your local machine.